antemons/smart-manuscript/README.md

 To install the python package cairo, I had to install python3-dev on Ubuntu first via

     apt-get install python3-dev

+## Tests

+To run test, you can execute

+    python -m pytest

+in the source-code folder smartmanuscript

 ## Author